United Kingdom - english

 EDS fault location equipment

-Locating earth faults in live power systems with EDS.
-How quick is the ROI?
+Locating earth faults in power systems with earth fault location

 An Insulation Monitoring Device (IMD) is a requirement within IT power systems according to BS7671:2018.
 However, insulation fault location (EDS) is only a recommendation and is often overlooked during system design.
 EDS is the money saver… Here’s why!